 Before you ask, yes I believe COVID is real.
 I am pro-mask.
 I am currently wearing my RBG shirt as I type this.
 We have quarantined and isolated like everyone else.
+And yes – my family and I still traveled internationally during a pandemic.
 We were definitely not trying to flout regulations or stay-at-home orders.
 We live in Minnesota, where, at the time, there was no travel ban in place.
 I knew we could legally go, but we still wrestled with the ethics of it all, and we were curious what travel would look like, and where to travel to during a pandemic.

 We Traveled Internationally During a Pandemic

 This was definitely Plan B. Our original trip was planned for May.
 In March, a travel ban instituted so we rescheduled for November because AND I QUOTE “of course this will all be over by November.”
 Obviously, I could not have been more wrong.
 In fact, we had started ramping up to the second wave of COVID infections, and the death rate was at an all-time high.
 Logistically, there wasn’t much we could do.
 We were using my in-law’s timeshare points and the resort did not care about the global pandemic or our moral dilemma.
 It was “use it or lose it” time.

 Disclaimer: you should always check your local regulations and CDC guidelines before you travel.
 Some states and countries require you to isolate for 10 days upon arrival and those are things you should certainly take into consideration.
 Also, my privilege of just being ABLE to travel right now, both financially and physically, does not escape me.

 We took all these things into consideration.
 Ultimately, we decided to go and it the best decision we made all year.